 A city that cradled the American Revolution and once threw wild tea parties, today Boston hosts a party of a different kind, as one of the nation’s premier destinations for July 4th vacations.
-More than 200 events make up a fun-filled six-day calendar during the annual Boston Harborfest, which kicks off on July 2nd and continues past the Independence Day holiday.
+More than 200 events make up a fun-filled six-day calendar during the annual Boston Harborfest, which kicks off on July 1.
 This patriotic celebration focuses on the city’s strong maritime and colonial heritage, and unfolds, as such, along the waterfront, on the Harbor Islands, and in the city’s downtown area.
 Expect a slew of events (many of them free), ranging from fireworks, concerts, kids’ days, cruises, tours, reenactments, and more.
-Some of the festival’s highlights include Chowderfest, during which more than 10,000 participants chow down to select the best chowder from Boston-area restaurants; the annual turnaround of the USS Constitution; and the reading of the Declaration of Independence from the balcony of the Old State House.
+Some of the festival’s highlights a cruise aboard the USS Constitution; and the reading of the Declaration of Independence from the balcony of the Old State House.
 The other major component of Beantown’s Independence Day festivities is the free Boston Pops Fireworks Spectacular; arrive early with beach chairs or blankets to guarantee good seats.

 Cape Cod, Martha’s Vineyard & Nantucket